On the Nori and Hodge realisations of Voevodsky motives: Adapting Nori's argument to perverse Nori motives.

-We assume that $\Dd(X)$ has enough structure so that there exists a natural functor $\Dd^b(\Mc(X))\to\Dd(X)$ (for example if $\Dd(X)$ is a derived category as shown by Beilinson, Bernstein, Deligne and Gabber in \cite[section 3.1]{MR0751966} or more generally if $\Dd(X)$ is the homotopy category of some stable $\infty$-category $\dcal(X)$ as proven in \cite[Remark 7.60]{bunkeControlledObjectsLeftexact2019}), and we assume that the natural functor $ \Dd^b(\Mc(\Spec k))\to\Dd(\Spec k)$ is an equivalence over the base field.
+We assume that $\Dd(X)$ has enough structure so that there exists a natural triangulated functor $\Dd^b(\Mc(X))\to\Dd(X)$ extending the inclusion of the constructible heart (for example if $\Dd(X)$ is a derived category as shown by Beilinson, Bernstein, Deligne and Gabber in \cite[section 3.1]{MR0751966} or more generally if $\Dd(X)$ is the homotopy category of some stable $\infty$-category $\dcal(X)$ as proven in \cite[Remark 7.4.13]{bunkeControlledObjectsLeftexact2019}), and we assume that the natural functor $ \Dd^b(\Mc(\Spec k))\to\Dd(\Spec k)$ is an equivalence.
 This is true for perverse Nori motives and mixed Hodge modules.

+From now on in this section by the t-structure we mean the the constructible t-structure, unless specified otherwise.

 \begin{defi} Let $X$ be a $k$-variety.
-A motive $L$ is a \emph{lisse} object if its Betti realisation is a local system, that is a locally constant bounded complex of finite dimensional $\Q$-vector spaces.
-We denote $\Dd^{liss}(X)$ the full subcategory of lisse objects in $\Dd(X)$. \end{defi} \begin{rem} Note that as $\Dd(X)$ is closed as a tensor category, given an object $M\in\Dd(X)$, we have a natural candidate for the strong dual of $M$ : it is $\sHom(M,\Q_X)$.
+A motive $L$ is a \emph{lisse} object if its realisation $R(L)$ is a local system, that is a locally constant bounded complex of finite dimensional $\Q$-vector spaces.
+We denote by $\Dd^{liss}(X)$ the full subcategory of lisse objects in $\Dd(X)$. \end{defi} We will denote by $\Q_X\in\Mc(X)$ the unit object for the tensor structure.
+Its realisation is the constant sheaf. \begin{rem} Note that as $\Dd(X)$ is closed as a tensor category, given an object $M\in\Dd(X)$, we have a natural candidate for the strong dual of $M$ : it is $\sHom(M,\Q_X)$.
 Therefore, an object $M$ is dualisable if and only if the map

-obtained by the $\otimes$-$\sHom$ adjunction from the map $\mathrm{ev}_M\otimes \mathrm{Id}_M : \sHom(M,\Q_X)\otimes M\otimes M\to M$, is an isomorphism.
-We will denote by $M^\wedge = \sHom(M,\Q_X)$ the dual of $M$ when $M$ is dualisable. \end{rem}
+obtained by the $\otimes$-$\sHom$ adjunction from the map $\mathrm{ev}_M\otimes \mathrm{Id}_M : \sHom(M,\Q_X)\otimes M\otimes M\to \Q\otimes M\simeq M$, is an isomorphism.
+We will denote by $M^\vee = \sHom(M,\Q_X)$ the dual of $M$ when $M$ is dualisable. \end{rem}

-\begin{prop} Let $X$ be a $k$-variety.
-An object $L\in \Dd(X)$ is lisse if and only if it is dualisable and in that case $L\in \Mc(X)$ if and only if $L^\wedge\in\Mc(X)$.
-In particular, for any variety $Y$ and for every object $N\in \Dd(Y)$, there exists a dense open on which $N$ is dualisable.
+\begin{lem} Let $X$ be a $k$-variety.
+An object $K\in \Dd(X)$ is lisse if and only if it is dualisable.
+In particular, for every object $N\in \Dd(X)$, there exists a dense open on which $N$ is dualisable.
+If an object $L\in\Mc(X)$ is lisse, then its dual $L^\vee$ is also an object of $\Mc(X)$. \end{lem}